Skip to content

 Acceptable Formats

-If the Accept head matches more than one of the configured formats, the first match in the array is used.
+If the Accept header matches more than one of the configured formats, the first match in the array is used.
 Therefore, the array order matters.
 If there is no match (or the source image is animated), the Image Optimization API will fallback to the original image's format.

 If no configuration is provided, the default below is used.